Community Report

 Creating Networks and Communities

 Teaching and learning are at the core of any campus, driving the mission of every post-secondary institution.
 The Taylor Institute is not just a space; it’s a global community dedicated to empowering educators to enhance their expertise and improve student learning.
-Through strong partnerships with organizations and individuals, we create impactful programs and events that stand out in excellence.
+Through strong partnerships with organizations and individuals, we share and build scholarly knowledge, strengthen networks, and create impactful, high-quality programs and events.

 “Like everybody at these community events, I do this work because I’m here to support students.
 A project like this helps me to help them, and to reflect on and improve my own teaching.”